Jackshaft: Countershaft

 The term countershaft is somewhat older.
 In 1828, the term was used to refer to an intermediate horizontal shaft in a gristmill driven through gearing by the waterwheel and driving the millstones through bevel gears.
 An 1841 textbook used the term to refer to a short shaft driven by a belt from the line shaft and driving the spindle of a lathe through additional belts.
 The countershaft and the lathe spindle each carried cones of different-diameter pulleys for speed control.
 In 1872, this definition was given: "The term countershaft is applied to all shafts driven from the main line [shaft] when placed at or near the machines to be driven ..."

 Modern uses

 Modern jackshafts and countershafts are often hidden inside large machinery as components of the larger overall device.

-In farm equipment, a spinning output shaft on the rear of the vehicle is commonly referred to as the Power Take-Off or PTO, and the power-transfer shaft that is connected to it is commonly called a PTO shaft, but is also a jackshaft.
+In farm equipment, a spinning output shaft at the rear of the vehicle is commonly referred to as the power take-off or PTO, and the power-transfer shaft connected to it is commonly called a PTO shaft, but is also a jackshaft.